 Eligibility criteria is demonstrated by financial need.
 Students planning to attend Clarendon College must complete the Free Application for Federal Student Aid.
 The results of this application will produce a dollar amount that the student and/or the families are reasonably expected to contribute toward their educational expenses.
-This amount is called the "Expected Family Contribution" or EFC.
-It is subtracted from the estimated cost of education determined by the school resulting in an amount called demonstrated need.
+This amount is called the Expected Family Contribution (EFC) The EFC is subtracted from the estimated cost of education determined by the school resulting in an amount called demonstrated need.
 The EFC, along with a student's enrollment status and the length of his or her program of study, determine the student's award.
 Students may receive up to this amount of need, but may not exceed this amount with any and all types of aid.
 These funds do not have to be repaid.

 For purposes of federal financial aid the two summer terms are considered one semester.
-Summer grants are available to continuing students.
+Summer grants are available to continuing students (or to those who declare their intent to enroll in the succeeding fall semester).
 Eligibility criteria are established by the U.S. Department of Education and are subject to change.